 Special Notes: Employment that may be exempt from required coverage includes:

-Experience Rating Eligibility: Employers in Idaho will receive an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Employers in Idaho become eligible for an experience modification rate or EMR when they meet one of these parameters:

-Idaho Workers Compensation Subrogation: Idaho statute 72-223 is where you will find information about workers comp subrogation for this state.
+Workers Compensation Subrogation: TIdaho statute 72-223 is where you will find information about workers comp subrogation for this state.
 72-223 is titled Third Party Liability and you can view this statute online.
-Just follow the link we've provided below and it will take you to the code.
+Just follow the link we’ve provided below and it will take you to the code.

 Idaho Workers While In Other States; Other States Workers While In Idaho, Extraterritorial, Reciprocity and Non-Compliance: When Idaho workers are working temporarily in another state, workers compensation coverage for that worker is governed by the extraterritorial provisions found in Idaho statutes.
 When allowed, extraterritorial provisions allow benefits for an injured worker to apply as if the worker was in their primary state.
 Not all states provide Extraterritorial Provisions.
 It’s reciprocity that governs coverage for a worker from another state who is working temporarily in Idaho.
 Certificates must be filed with the Industrial Commission.
 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 We’ve provided the below general information about extraterritorial and reciprocity as a basic guide.
 Please contact your state authority with your specific questions concerning this topic!

 - Specific Statute or Reference: Statute 72.217

 - For More Information Contact: Idaho Employer Compliance Department at 208-334-6099.